girlonroad/god_is_a_dj/README.md

 INSTRUCTIONS:
 Download the "God Is A DJ" project folder above
 Hack ur MIDI equipped DJ Mixer, or play with the patch thru ur desktop.
-Be midnful of the levels - u don't need to gain much to transcend
+Be mindful of the levels - u don't need to gain much to transcend

-Download Pure Data software here: https://puredata.info/downloads/pure-data New to Pure Data?
-There's lots of tutroials online: https://www.youtube.com/watch?v=-OKC6fLjF00&ab_channel=TristanChambers
+Download Pure Data software here: https://puredata.info/downloads/pure-data This patch uses cyclone, iemlib, moonlib external libraries.

 ☆*
 .｡.:*･ﾟ ☆*